intrepidcs/libicsneo-examples/libicsneocpp-example/README.md

 3. Enter the build directory with `cd build`
 4. Run `cmake ..` to generate your Makefile
 	- Hint!
 Running `cmake -DCMAKE_BUILD_TYPE=Debug ..` will generate the proper scripts to build debug, and `cmake -DCMAKE_BUILD_TYPE=Release ..` will generate the proper scripts to build with all optimizations on
-5. Run `make libicsneocpp-example` to build
+5. Run `make libicsneocpp-interactive-example` to build
 	- Hint!
 Speed up your build by using multiple processors!
-Use `make libicsneocpp-example -j#` where `#` is the number of cores/threads your system has plus one.
+Use `make libicsneocpp-interactive-example -j#` where `#` is the number of cores/threads your system has plus one.
 For instance, on a standard 8 thread Intel i7, you might use `-j9` for an ~8x speedup.
-6. Now run `sudo ./libicsneocpp-example` to run the example
+6. Now run `sudo ./libicsneocpp-interactive-example` to run the example
 	- Hint!
 In order to run without sudo, you will need to set up the udev rules.
 Instructions for doing so are coming soon.
+7. If you wish to run the simple example instead, replace any instances of "interactive" with "simple" in steps 5 and 6.

 ### macOS